Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: EH Modelling for RTD-based RXs

 \subsection{Proposed EH Model}

-In contrast to Schottky diodes utilized for RF EH in \cite{Morsi2019, Shanin2020}, the I-V characteristic of an RTD is not monotonic, as shown in Fig.~\ref{Fig:IV_Curve}.
-Therefore, the instantaneous harvested power $P_\text{h} = \frac{v_\text{L}^2}{R_\text{L}}$ of an RTD-based EH circuit may not be a monotonic non-decreasing function of the input power $\rho = |hs|^2$ \cite{Clochiatti2020, Clochiatti2022, Morsi2019}.
-Moreover, since a closed-form expression for the current flow $I_\text{d}$ through an RTD is not available, the derivation of an accurate closed-form expression for the harvested power is not feasible \cite{Clochiatti2022, Clochiatti2020}.
-Therefore, as in \cite{Boshkovska2015}, in the following, we propose a \textit{general} \textit{parametrized} \textit{non-linear} EH model to characterize the instantaneous power harvested at the RX.
+In contrast to Schottky diodes utilized for RF EH in \cite{Morsi2019, Shanin2020}, the I-V characteristic of RTDs is not monotonic, as shown in Fig.~\ref{Fig:IV_Curve}.
+Therefore, the instantaneous harvested power $P_\text{h} = \frac{v_\text{L}^2}{R_\text{L}}$ of an RTD-based EH circuit may not be a monotonic non-decreasing function of the instantaneous input power $\rho = |hs|^2$ \cite{Clochiatti2022, Morsi2019}.
+Moreover, since a closed-form expression for the current flow $I_\text{d}$ through an RTD is not available, the derivation of an accurate closed-form expression for the harvested power is not feasible \cite{Clochiatti2022}.
+Therefore, in the following, we propose a \textit{general} \textit{parametric} \textit{non-linear} EH model to characterize the instantaneous power harvested at the RX. {We note that, unlike \cite{Boshkovska2015}, where a parametric model for the average harvested power of EH circuits based on Schottky diodes was proposed, here, we develop a parametric model for the instantaneous harvested power of THz EH circuits employing RTDs.}

-\paragraph*{General Piecewise EH Model} We model the dependence of the harvested power on the received signal power $\rho$ with the following continuous piecewise function $\psi(\rho)$ shown in Fig.~\ref{Fig:EH_Model}:
+\paragraph*{General Piecewise EH Model} We model the dependence of the instantaneous harvested power on the instantaneous received signal power $\rho$ with the following continuous piecewise function $\psi(\rho)$ shown in Fig.~\ref{Fig:EH_Model}: